berry-lang/berry_doc/docs/source/en/Chapter-1.rst

 identifier
 ~~~~~~~~~~

-Identifier (identifier) is a user-defined name, which starts with an
+An identifier is a user-defined name, which starts with an
-underscore or letter, and then consists of a combination of several
+underscore or letter, followed by any combination of underscores,
-underscores, letters or numbers.
-Similar to most languages, Berry is
+letters, or numbers.
+Like most languages, Berry is
-case-sensitive, so identifiers ``A`` and identifiers ``a`` will be
+case-sensitive, so identifier ``A`` and identifier ``a`` are
-resolved into two identifiers.
+resolved as two different identifiers.

 .. code:: berry